OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Accepts children and className props
 - Applies default styling for flex layout and padding

+### sidebar-item.tsx
+- Renders individual chat items in the sidebar
+- Handles chat selection, opening, and deletion
+- Uses Framer Motion for animations
+- Integrates with HUD store for pane management
+- Displays icons for shared chats and delete action
+- Implements click handlers for opening chats and deleting threads

 ## Thoughts on Condensing
-- Combine SidebarItemButton, SidebarItemIcon, chat-history, new-chat-button, sidebar-actions, and sidebar-footer into the main ChatsPane component
+- Combine SidebarItemButton, SidebarItemIcon, chat-history, new-chat-button, sidebar-actions, sidebar-footer, and sidebar-item into the main ChatsPane component
 - Keep the core functionality of chat-history and new-chat-button (data fetching, mutations, sorting) in the new ChatsPane
 - Simplify the component structure by integrating NewChatButton and SidebarActions directly into ChatsPane
 - Move the chat creation logic from new-chat-button into a custom hook or utility function